 Inactive ingredients: disodium hydrogen phosphate anhydrous, hydroxypropylmethyl cellulose, L-methionine, mannitol, polyethylene glycol 6000, sodium dihydrogen phosphate dihydrate, trehalose dihydrate, Water for Injection, USP, and hydrochloric acid and/or sodium hydroxide to adjust pH.

-Development History and FDA Approval Process for Oxervate
+Development Timeline for Oxervate

 |Aug 22, 2018||FDA Approves Oxervate (cenegermin) for Neurotrophic Keratitis|